What Is a Faucet Aerator?

 Don’t try this on plastic aerators; don’t use high heat, as any rubber washer or plastic parts may melt.
 This technique can also be used to remove a frozen pipe.
-Be careful not to overheat the area, and always have a bowl of cold water nearby in case you need to quickly cool down the area and prevent further damage.
+Be careful not to overheat the area, and always have a bowl of cold water nearby in case you need to cool down the room and prevent further damage quickly.

 - Apply Penetrating Oil

-If you’re having trouble removing an aerator from a faucet, you can try using oil.
+Try using oil if you’re having trouble removing an aerator from a faucet.
 You can spray the threads with WD-40 or a comparable agent, let it set for a few minutes, and then use pliers to use the product to loosen the aerator.
-The oil is slippery on the metal, so it may take a couple of tries.
-This method is usually less expensive than other methods, as WD-40 or a similar product generally costs around $6 at local hardware stores.
+The oil is slippery on the metal, so that it may take a couple of tries.
+This method is usually less expensive than others, as WD-40 or a similar product generally costs around $6 at local hardware stores.